I uncover the truth about

 Through the floor lifts: Wheelchair lifts is their other name and are often the only solution for those who have very limited mobility or are confined to a wheelchair.
 A space is made in the ceiling to accept the platform which the wheelchair user rides onto.
 It then transports them up to their bedroom in a similar way to the elevators you see in department stores, but on a smaller scale.

 Any stair lift has to be fitted professionally, and will cost from several hundred to several thousand pounds depending on the model chosen.
 I strongly suggest you get an advocate who knows the market, a professional who understands how it all works and who can give you free unbiased advice.
 Call today on 0800 007 5050.

 If you or someone you care for is getting older (like myself) we can be seen as an easy target for unscrupulous mobility aids firms.
-I believe that deciding on a lift for your stairs can be a significant though much needed investment.
+I believe that thinking about stairlifts can be a significant though much needed investment.
 It is usually a one time purchase decision, and for this reason we want to get it right first time.

 Knowledgeable, free and impartial advice, from someone who understands your position can help to make this decision much easier, so that we end up with peace of mind regarding our safety on the stairs.

 We also need to be able to rely on a prompt response if we want servicing or information on warranties.

 My personal promise is to look after each consumer as if they were a favoured patient of mine.
 I pledge to ensure that all individual needs are taken into account, and I aim to answer any stairs related question regardless of how trivial they may seem.

 When you are ready to proceed I can offer advice as to which model might be appropriate.
 Most importantly I can recommend a local company for you that can give you confidence in it’s product and many years of trouble free use.

 If you have any further questions please ask me here

 Or give me a call on 0800 007 5050